-- Not always necessary for all business types.
+- Not always necessary for all business types, like drop-shippers.

 Clearco: A data-driven approach to funding female-led businesses

-Today traditional financing options remain an issue for female founders.
-Gender bias, confidence in pitching, and being taken seriously, stand in the way of women receiving adequate funding to create what may be world-changing businesses.
+Today traditional business financing options remain an issue for female founders.
+Gender bias, confidence pitching, and being taken seriously, stand in the way of women receiving adequate funding opportunities to create what may be world-changing businesses.

-For founders struggling to get capital, it's worth looking into alternative financing models as well as possibly leveraging more than one source of cash.
+For founders struggling to get capital, it's worth looking into alternative financing models as well as possibly leveraging more than one source of capital.

 Clearco provides data-centered capital by analyzing your business performance metrics like your sales data and marketing spend.
 This model has allowed us to fund 8X more female-led businesses than traditional lending models.

-Take 2 minutes to see if you qualify for a cash advance to fund explosive business growth.
+Take two minutes to see if you qualify for a cash advance to fund explosive business growth.
 Connect your accounts to see if you qualify.